jack10303/r-WorldOfNintendo/README.md

 This repo uses [CodeKit](https://incident57.com/codekit/) to manage some SASS things for me (mostly Autoprefixer), but you can use whatever you like!

 ##To Do
-* add special flair for mods so that mods can still pick which flair they want instead of Mario
 * stylize headings and content
 * stylize the prev/next buttons
 * stylize the user flair selection element(s)